 My job is to place my hands and remain present, not to be vested in a particular outcome.
 I have witnessed time and again that healing occurs in many ways, big and small, but is always a blessing.
 And that includes helping to provide a good night’s sleep.

-The benefits Ellen’s clients experienced — being able to sleep, feeling less anxious and overwhelmed — are actually simple, yet profound spiritual benefits.
-If you are confused about what spirituality is or how Reiki helps, the Mainstreaming Reiki: What Is Spirituality? audio recorded webinar will help.
+The benefits the veterans experienced — being able to sleep, feeling less anxious and overwhelmed, the gentle shift in perspective — are actually simple, yet profound spiritual benefits.
+If you are confused about what spirituality is or how Reiki helps, the Mainstreaming Reiki: What Is Spirituality? audio recording will help.